-We have not provided for U.S. income taxes on the undistributed earnings of non-U.S. subsidiaries, as we currently plan to permanently reinvest these amounts and have the intent and ability to do so.
-Cumulative undistributed foreign earnings were approximately \$17 million at December 31, 2013 and approximately \$19 million at December 31, 2012.
+We have not provided for U.S. income taxes on the undistributed earnings of non-U.S. subsidiaries, as we currently plan to indefinitely reinvest these amounts and have the intent and ability to do so.
+Cumulative undistributed foreign earnings were approximately \$28 million at December 31, 2014 and approximately \$17 million at December 31, 2013.
 Generally, the undistributed foreign earnings become subject to U.S. taxation upon the remittance of dividends and under certain other circumstances.
+We have been taxed on certain earnings of our non-U.S. subsidiaries.
+Previously taxed earnings were approximately \$15 million at December 31, 2014 and \$11 million at December 31, 2013.
+Thus, \$13 million of the undistributed earnings at December 31, 2014 and \$6 million at December 31, 2013 are subject to U.S. income taxes on undistributed earnings.
 We do not believe it is practicable to estimate with reasonable accuracy the hypothetical amount of the unrecognized deferred tax liability on our undistributed foreign earnings given the large number of tax jurisdictions involved and the many factors and assumptions required to estimate the amount of the U.S. federal income tax on the undistributed earnings after reduction for the available foreign tax credits.

 We assess all material positions taken in any income tax return, including all significant uncertain positions, in all tax years that are still subject to assessment or challenge by relevant taxing authorities.
 Assessing an uncertain tax position begins with the initial determination of the position's sustainability and is measured at the largest amount of benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 As of each balance sheet date, unresolved uncertain tax positions must be reassessed, and we will determine whether (i) the factors underlying the sustainability assertion have changed and (ii) the amount of recognized tax benefit is still appropriate.
-The recognition and measurement of tax benefits require significant judgment.
+The recognition and measurement of tax benefits require significant judgments.
 Judgments concerning the recognition and measurement of a tax benefit might change as new information becomes available.